rijovanovic/Containerization/README.md

 There are files in the `docker\connect\image\resources` folder that are used during this process to configure the silent setup and also the container.

-You might experience "Path not found" errors depending on how long the path is of your local workspace.
-I'm still investigating this issue.
+You might experience a dialog popping up with "System cannot find the path specified" error.
+This error is shown while the script tries to extract the files from the self extracting archive (PReS_Connect_Setup_x86_64.exe).
+Unfortunately longs paths are not supported by the self extracting archive.
+The only way to resolve this is by making that path shorter where you cloned this git repository, for exampling placing it in c:\containerization.

 # Kubernetes
 On Kubernetes you have different tools to do the job that docker-compose does in a local environment.
 The `kubernetes` folder hold these configuration files.
 We have so far used these only on the Azure Kubernetes Service.